 In the Old Kingdom, there was a point at which a stone, a tall thin stone, was worshipped, called a ben-ben.
 We’re not exactly sure what it was.
 This is probably the origin of the obelisk, and the ben-ben then evolved into an obelisk.
 Obelisks, associated with the sun, were present in their sun temples.
 Also, if you think about it, every obelisk has a pyramid on top—a nice piece of symbolism.

 Heliopolis—City of Obelisks

-You know what’s interesting?
-Tuthmosis III—Hatshepsut’s nephew and successor—had an official policy to erase any trace of her name.
+What’s interesting is Tuthmosis III—Hatshepsut’s nephew and successor—had an official policy to erase any trace of her name.
 He went to Deir el Bahri and carved her name out of all the places he could find.

-Well, she had an obelisk standing in Karnak Temple that was so big you couldn’t take it down—you’d hit other buildings.
-So he walled it in.
-He built a wall all the way up, walling in Hatshepsut’s obelisk.
+Yet Hatshepsut remained.
+She had an obelisk standing in Karnak Temple that was so large it couldn’t be taken down without destroying other buildings.
+To get around this, Tuthmosis had walled it in.
 Today, when you go to Karnak Temple, you can see the two obelisks that are still standing.
-One is Hatshepsut’s father’s, and then there’s one that’s kind of walled in pretty much.
-That’s one of Hatshepsut’s obelisks.
+One is Hatshepsut’s father’s, and the second is walled up— Hatshepsut’s obelisk.